paolo-rossi/delphi-jose-jwt/README.md

 `TJWS.SkipKeyValidation`, and it cannot help when both the expected and the substituted algorithm are asymmetric.
 The algorithm allowlist is what you rely on.

+**Token segments must be strict base64url.** RFC 7515 allows only the `A-Za-z0-9-_` alphabet, with no padding, no whitespace and no line breaks, and `TBase64` enforces that before any decoding happens — the underlying decoders are lenient in ways that differ between provider stacks and Delphi versions.
+Without the check, a decoder that drops stray characters gives one logical token many wire forms that all verify, which quietly breaks any denylist, replay cache or fingerprint keyed on the token text.
+If you must talk to an issuer that emits non-conforming tokens, `TBase64.StrictURLDecoding := False` turns the check off globally.

 **X.509 certificates are key containers, not trust anchors.** `TJWS.SetKeyFromCert` and `TRSA`/`TECDSA.VerifyWithCertificate` take the public key out of a PEM certificate and verify with it.
 Nothing else about the certificate is examined — not the chain, not the validity dates, not